-The award was announced by California Democratic Rep. Jared Huffman in early April.
+The award was announced by Rep. Jared Huffman, D-Calif., in early April.

-The Trinity River Hatchery project entails installing a SCADA (supervisory control and data acquisition) system; replace corroded and leaking piping; install new filtration system and incubator jars; abate hazardous noise from hatchery operations; and replace deteriorated iron supports for 150 shallow troughs and 26 deep tanks.
+The Trinity River Hatchery project entails installing a SCADA (supervisory control and data acquisition) system; replacing corroded and leaking piping; installing new filtration system and incubator jars; abating hazardous noise from hatchery operations, and replacing deteriorated iron supports for 150 shallow troughs and 26 deep tanks.

 Recovery of threatened coho and Chinook salmon depends on the work the Trinity River Hatchery is going and it’s important that the facility can run at top notch, Huffman said.